Armadillan/TensorFlow2048/README.md

 It's also a good place to start if you want to look around the code.
 I think it's pretty well commented.

-`env.py` contains the game logic as a Tensorflow PyEnvironment.\
+`env.py` contains the game logic as a TensorFlow PyEnvironment.\
 `agent.py` is for creating and training agents.\
 `pg_implementation.py` is a graphical interface for 2048 playable by both humans and robots, implemented in pygame.\
 `visualisaton.py` uses `pg_implementation.py` to show agents playing the game.\